 If Arrakis is a metaphor for reality, reality is a paradoxical thing.
 Early in the novel Thufir Hawat sees “this planet as an enemey”.
 At the end of the book, Paul realizes Arrakis is an ally too, as he unleashes the sandstorm upon his enemies.

 There are numerous tidbits of wisdom in the book – Herbert maybe tried to cram in too much, too overtly.
 Let’s be mild in our judgement here – the guy wrote all 544 pages on a typewriter.

 The Guild navigators, gifted with limited prescience, had made the fatal decision: they’d chosen always the clear, safe course that leads ever downward to stagnation.

 Their choice is not a free choice, as their limited prescience made them do so.
 A few pages later, the same taught is formulated in another way.

 ‘The eye that looks ahead to the safe course is closed forever,’ Paul said.

 This is the hope of Dune‘s lesson.
 Even though everything is ecology – everything is embedded, the result of causes – this does not mean the way is always clear.

 This mitigates our lives: we are determined, but we are not prescient.

-To continue my analysis of the Dune series, please read my text on Dune Messiah – also over 4500 words: tackling its ties to Nietzschean Eternal Recurrence, Paul’s tragedy & determinism, and my text on Children of Dune, which is over 10000 words and deals with the tragedy of Alia and Amor Fati, among other things; and my analysis of God Emperor of Dune, 8,700 words with a focus on Leto as the most tragic character of the series & the conceptual knot, an examination of the Golden Path and a critical look at various inconsistencies in that novel.
+To continue my analysis of the Dune series, please read my text on Dune Messiah – also over 4500 words: tackling its ties to Nietzschean Eternal Recurrence, Paul’s tragedy & determinism; my text on Children of Dune, which is over 10,000 words and deals with the tragedy of Alia and Amor Fati, among other things; and my analysis of God Emperor of Dune, 8,700 words with a focus on Leto as the most tragic character of the series & the conceptual knot, an examination of the Golden Path and a critical look at various inconsistencies in that novel.